 From the Summer of 1944, part of the German Luftwaffe headquarters also moved to the Citadella to combat the heavy air raids that were launched against Budapest.

-During the war, a 750 m2, three levels deep bunker of thick reinforced concrete was built to sustain the intensive allied air raids.
+During the war, a 750 m2, three-level deep bunker of thick reinforced concrete was built to sustain the intensive Allied air raids.
 Today, there’s a WWII museum, in addition to the Siege of Budapest.

 4. Visit the Buda Castle District

-There you can visit the Matthias Church, Fisherman’s Bastion, Buda Castle, and walk through its cobbled streets – which look so well preserved, but in reality, they were heavily damaged during World War II.
+There you can visit the Matthias Church, Fisherman’s Bastion, and Buda Castle, and walk through its cobbled streets – which look so well preserved.
+However, in reality, they were heavily damaged during World War II.

-One of the most interesting sights in the Buda side is the Hospital in the Rock with its series of tunnels in the hills of Buda that were turned into a hospital in 1935 as the city prepared for World War II (they were also used during the Hungarian Uprising).
+One of the most interesting sights on the Buda side is the Hospital in the Rock, with its series of tunnels underneath Castle Hill that were turned into a hospital in 1935 as the city prepared for World War II (they were also used during the Hungarian Uprising).

 5. Marvel at the Hungarian Parliament

-Arguably Budapest’s most impressive building, a visit to the Hungarian Parliament should be on your list – or at least seeing it from across the Danube.
+Arguably Budapest’s most impressive building, a visit to the Hungarian Parliament should be on your list – or at least seeing it from across the Danube should be.

-This parliament, opened in 1904, is currently the largest building in Hungary and it is still the tallest building in Budapest.
+The parliament, opened in 1904, is currently the largest building in Hungary and is still the tallest building in Budapest.

 6. See a Mummified Hand at St. Stephen’s Basilica